-To describe the policy and procedures on Absenteeism (lectures, labs, tutorials) at the School of Physical Therapy.
-Policy and procedure for attendance at midterm and final examinations are presented in “School of Physical Therapy Examination Regulations”.
-For specific policies and procedures regarding attendance during clinical education courses please refer to “Clinical Education Policies and Procedures Manual”
+To describe the policy and procedures on Absenteeism (lectures, labs, tutorials) at the School of Rehabilitation Science, Master of Physical Therapy Program.
+Policy and procedure for attendance at midterm and final examinations are presented in “School of Rehabilitation Science Examination Regulations”.
+For specific policies and procedures regarding attendance during clinical education courses please refer to “Clinical Education Policies and Procedures”

-The School of Physical Therapy emphasizes the development of high standards of professional conduct and attitudes, in conjunction with a program of study in basic, applied and clinical sciences, to ensure that graduates are capable of working safely and effectively as physiotherapists.
+The School of Rehabilitation Science emphasizes the development of high standards of professional conduct and attitudes, in conjunction with a program of study in basic, applied and clinical sciences, to ensure that graduates are capable of working safely and effectively as physiotherapists.

 The school recognizes the importance of good clinical decision-making where health professional students do not put their colleagues at risk of illness due to spread of disease by attending when ill, but do respect the importance of punctuality and attendance.
 There are several negative impacts on learning associated with absenteeism such as:

 - It is disruptive to classmates and the instructor to be asked questions in class relating to information that has been covered and understood by everyone else.

 - Some laboratories are set up for equal numbers to allow students to work in partners.
 Having to work in threes may reduce the effectiveness of the learning experience.

 - Missed lectures often result in insufficient preparation for related laboratory sessions and may inhibit your partner’s learning experience as well as your own.